ndrewpj/FastFlowLM/README.md

 FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA and DeepSeek directly on AMD’s integrated NPU — no GPU or CPU needed.

+FastFlowLM supports full context lengths — up to 128K tokens with LLaMA 3.1 and 3.2.

 **Just like Ollama — but purpose-built and deeply optimized for the Ryzen™ NPU**

 > FastFlowLM supports all Ryzen™ AI 300 Series chips with XDNA2 NPUs.